 This natural protection from the wildness of the Atlantic, along with the spectacular depth of the fjord makes Killary a unique area of not only flora and fauna, but also helped to form a truly spectacular landscape.
 A short drive along the southern side of the fjord, starting at Leenane, will provide an amazing kaleidoscope of colour as the landscape changes as you near the coast and some of the best beaches Ireland has to offer.

-If you’re looking for unspoiled and remote stretches of soft white sands and calm water, then the beaches of Letterkesh are just what you need.
-Situated just to the south of the mouth of Killary Fjord and accessed by narrow and sand-dusted tracks; Letterkesh beach is simply amazing.
+If you’re looking for unspoiled and remote stretches of soft white sands and calm water, then the beaches of Lettergesh are just what you need.
+Situated just to the south of the mouth of Killary Fjord and accessed by narrow and sand-dusted tracks; Lettergesh beach is simply amazing.

 Again protected from the sea by a series of small islands and rock outcrops, the calm waters take on a turquoise hue ideal for swimming.
 To walk or lie on the sands and take in the views which stretch out to Inishboffin to the west and Mweelrea to the north is an experience not to be forgotten.
 Don’t expect to find too many others on this beach, you won’t; the remoteness precludes too many visitors, but if you are looking for a beach that offers peace and quiet, and spectacular scenery, well you’ve found it.